Games & Quizzes

 /ˈsēzən/

 each of four divisions of year.
-Spring, Summer, Autumn (Fall) and Winter.
-To add pepper and salt to something.
+Spring, Summer, Autumn (Fall) and Winter. add salt, herbs, pepper, or other spices.

 /əˈnəT͟Hər/